 If you wish to request a Review of your complaint, you need to write to the Student Case Management team via firstname.lastname@example.org to request this within 10 working days of receiving your complaint outcome letter.

-Reviews will normally be conducted by a Faculty Pro-Vice-Chancellor, Director or equivalent of a professional service area.
+Reviews will normally be conducted by a Dean of Faculty, a Faculty Pro-Vice-Chancellor, or a Director or equivalent of a professional service area.
 Reviewers will have had no prior involvement in the case.

 A Reviewer can either uphold the decision previously reached on the complaint, or overturn the outcome.